Loader gif

 Staying camera-ready is tax deductible

-The groundhogs that played Phil, however, did earn money for their efforts.
-Since their owners paid on that , they could have claimed costs associated with feeding, grooming, boarding, and general care — if they chose to itemize.
+The groundhogs that played Phil, however, did earn for their efforts.
+Since their owners paid taxes on that income, they could have claimed costs associated with feeding, grooming, boarding, and general care — if they chose to .

 Training costs can be written off